(A movie that is full of big names but also full of holes in the plot. Image source: the Net)

 Don’t tell me that Gautham – the famed actor in the movie could not get his friends and his fans to help out on this?
 Even they could not get helicopters at the start, considering all the delays in transporting the heart by car, perhaps it would have been prudent if they have waited for the helicopter nonetheless.

 Then they had to have the scene of the car being driven through a slum to “catch up” on the lost time.
-And these too done without the police clearing and blocking the relevant roads within the slum to ensure fast drive through.
-No police escorts either.
+And these too are done without the police clearing and blocking the relevant roads within the slum to ensure fast drive-through.
+No police escort either.

-is a slum with narrow lanes with unexpected crowd and obstacles – don’t you think that it is more riskier to the mission?
+Further, it is a slum with narrow lanes with unexpected crowd and obstacles – don’t you think that it is riskier to the mission?
 Why risk many “hearts” just to save one heart?
 It does not make any sense.